OrganicityEu/organicityeu.github.io/doc/HowToRefreshToken.md

 Please note, that the same `client_id` and `client_secret` is needed to refresh the token.

 The server verifies your credentials and the refresh token.
 If successful, the server returns a JSON record as described above.

+**IMPORTANT NOTE**: A Refresh Token is valid for 30 days.
+It means, you must use the Refresh Token at least once within 30 days, otherwise it expires!

 ## Please note